THOUGHT:

 Every second, minute, hour & day the number changes.
 And as the days fill up, the hour glass starts filling up with Maatraa Red.

-special thanks to Milind Dhaimade, Alakta Kar, Lata Rao
+special thanks to Milind Dhaimade, Alakta Kar

 Back to Top